 INHABITING THE BODY AT SEA

 I have sailed more than 40,000 miles in a small (35-feet) cruising sailboat on the Pacific Ocean.
 I grew to crave long ocean crossings (up to 33-days with no land in sight).
 At sea, nondual consciousness came alive for me because it revealed itself from within the internal space of my body.
+I became the unbreakable, spacious center of a dimension of being that pervaded all movement everywhere.

 “In the Midst of Movement and Chaos, keep stillness inside of you.”
 Deepak Chopra